JARUS-QM/casex/docs/source/examples/example5_ballistic_descent.rst

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 14

-We set the standard aircraft parameters.
+We set the standard aircraft parameters

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 17-20

-We instantiate the aircraft class.
+and instantiate the aircraft class.

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 23

-We need to set the drag coefficient and the frontal area, since where are used in the computation of the ballistic descent.
-The frontal area is the are covered by the aircraft in the direction of travel during descent.
+We need to set the drag coefficient and the frontal area, since they are used in the computation of the ballistic descent.
+The drag coefficient is
+typically in the range from 0.7 to around 1 for an aircraft which is not descending "nicely", i.e. in its usually direction of travel.
+Here we assume a normal helicopter-like rotorcraft, which may be tumbling during descent.
+We guestimate the coeffient to be 0.8.
+A lower coefficient would give a higher impact speed, and thus be more conservative.
+But 0.8 is not unreasonable for a tumbling rotorcraft.
+See for instance the wiki page on drag coefficient for more detail on drag for various shapes.

+The frontal
+area is the area covered by the aircraft in the direction of travel during descent.
 Here we guess that it will be 60 cm by 60 cm, which is reasonable for a 90 kg aircraft.

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 24-25

-The ballistic descent class must "be aware" of the aircraft as well.
+The ballistic descent class must "be aware" of the aircraft.

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 26